Linux hardening with sysctl settings

 • vm (virtual memory)

-Understanding sysctl keys and its values
+Using sysctl: understanding keys and values

 Now comes the tricky part: understanding all the keys as part of these categories.
 Some of them will give a good idea, like /proc/sys/kernel/ctrl-alt-del, which determines how to act on this particular key combination.
 Most other keys remain cryptic for most of us.
 Fortunately, we have the web, and there are some places where we can find more about them.
 One of these resources is the kernel documentation project.